Your complete guide to oil water separators

 Oil water separators for different industries

 While hydrocyclones offer the highest level of oil removal, this level of efficiency is not always necessary.
-Many applications can meet their requirements using a coalescing oil water separator.
+Many applications across several industries can meet their requirements using a coalescing oil water separator.

 Coalescing plate oil water separators are ideally suited to auto shops.
 It is crucial to identify the types of hydrocarbon that could be present in the wastewater of an auto shop.
 This information, together with wastewater volumes and trade waste permit conditions, can be used to select the best oil water separator solution.